. .

 Information for Authors:

-- Submission guidelines: Each term papers shall be formatted in the LNI-format.
-Please use the following LaTeX-template to fulfill the author guidelines: paper template
+• Submission guidelines: Each term papers shall be formatted in the LNI-format.
+Please use the Overleaf LaTeX-template to fulfill the author guidelines: paper template

-- Paper selection committee: Christoph Busch, Florian Bayer, Andre Doersch, Ana Estrada-Real, Hans Geissner, Janier Soler, Robert Nichols, Juan Tapia
+• Paper selection committee: Christoph Busch, Florian Bayer, Baptiste Chopin, Andre Doersch, Ana Estrada-Real, Hans Geissner, Janier Gonzalez-Soler, Gregor Grote, Torsten Schlett, Juan Tapia

 Seminar:

 The complementary seminar extends the content of the lecture with topics on current application areas.
 These topics are researched and analysed.
 The topics will be introduced in first meeting and are available online in this Zip-file .
 The password will be provided on request.
-Presentations will take place in June.
-The paper submission must follow the template available here
+Presentations will take place on June 23 and 30.